pglen/pyvserv/README.md

  The best way to learn about the operation of the server is to look at the sample client examples in the client source tree.
 (Files named pycli_*)

+All tests are base on python2, some modules function on both py2 and py3.